-As your baby is so small they will have difficulty controlling movements.
-They will require support to be positioned appropriately.
+As your baby is so small they will require support to be positioned appropriately.

-- Your baby needs to have their hands close to their face and their legs curled up - like they were in the womb. - Your baby should have a deep boundary around them so that they can have something to snuggle into.
+- Your baby needs to have their hands close to their face and their legs curled up - like they were in the womb. - Your baby should have a deep boundary around them so they can have something to snuggle into.
 This can be boundaries made out of bedding creating a "bumper" and/or a fabric "nest".
-Your baby will settle and rest better if they are well-positioned. - You may feel nervous about touching your baby at first but your baby's nurse will support you with this.
+Your baby will settle and rest better if they are well-positioned. - You may feel nervous about touching your baby at first but your baby's nurse will support you with this. - Skin-to-skin contact has many benefits including increasing quiet sleep and improving sleep/wake cycle.